ISR effects on loop corrections of a top pair-production at the ILC: Summary

 \section{Summary}

-We calculated the precise cross sections of an $e^+e^-\rightarrow t\bar{t}$ process at an energy region from 400 GeV to 800 GeV.
-Especially, the initial-state photon emissions are discussed in details.
-A resummation technique is applied for the initial-state photon emission up to two-loop order.
-We found that the total cross section of a top quark pair-production at a center of mass energy of 500 GeV receives the pure-weak corrections of $+4\%$ over the trivial ISR corrections.
-Among the ISR contributions, two-loop diagrams gives $-5\%$ correction with respect to the one-loop ones at the CM energy of $500$ GeV.
+We calculated the precise cross-sections of an $e^+e^-\rightarrow t\bar{t}$ process in the energy region from 400 GeV to 800 GeV.
+In particular, the initial-state photon emissions were discussed in detail.
+An exponentiation technique was applied for the initial-state photon emissions up to two-loop orders.
+It was determined that the total cross-section of a top quark pair-production at a center of mass energy of 500 GeV receives the weak corrections of $+4\%$ over the trivial ISR corrections.
+Among the ISR contributions, two-loop diagrams resulted in less than $0.4\%$ correction with respect to the one-loop ones at the CM energies from $400$ GeV to $800$ GeV.